 We would encourage parents of children who are in receipt of any of the above benefits to take up this opportunity of having a meal provided for their child when they are at school.
 Arrangement are in place so that children who receive free meals are not singled out and we encourage all children to remain in school at lunchtime.
 If your child is a home lunch they must be collected from the school office by an adult.

-South Lanarkshire Council also offers a free Breakfast service, which runs from 8.25am-8.55am in Woodside Primary each school day.
+South Lanarkshire Council also offers a free Breakfast service.
+In Woodside we currently operate a 'Toast to Go' service which operates from 8.30am -9.00am each day.